max-mapper/youtube2googlestorage/readme.md

 var options = {
   'email': 'your google cloud storage "service account" email', 'pem': 'path to your pem file',
-  'bucket': 'the name of the google storage bucket to put videos into }
+  'bucket': 'the name of the google storage bucket to put videos into' }

 y2gs(options, function(err, upload) {